TEMPERAMENTS XVIII: VallottiEntire Contents Copyright © 2013 CBH

 |Francesco Antonio Vallotti (1697–1780)|

 Sometimes you may feel the need for a more versatile temperament, especially if you wish to play in a wide range of keys without retuning.
 Vallotti is a handy one for your bag of tricks.
-Francesco Antonio Vallotti (1697–1780) was an Italian theorist and composer in the first part of the eighteenth century who tempered his fifths a little less roughly by dividing the comma into six parts instead of only four, and leaving the remaining six fifths perfect.
+Francesco Antonio Vallotti (1697–1780) was an Italian theorist and composer in the first part of the eighteenth century who tempered his fifths a little less roughly by dividing the comma into six parts instead of only four, and leaving the remaining six fifths pure.
 Vallotti’s temperament is sometimes also known under the name of his fiddler friend Tartini, who published it in his Trattato di musica secondo la vera scienza dell’armonia (Padua, 1754).
 Half a century later, the English scientist Thomas Young proposed something very similar to the Royal Society—the only difference being that his tempered fifths ran around from C instead of F.

 No matter what you call it, modern piano tuners, always well-trained at counting beats, find this temperament quite easy to learn to tune.
 (In fact, here is my article commissioned by the Australasian Piano Tuners & Technicians Association for their October 2013 Convention in Sydney.)
 Remember how scientific law says that for each octave you go up, the frequency doubles?
-Well, if they have to narrow six fifths twice as much as their beloved ones in equal temperament, all they need do is drop down an octave, and the beat speeds of the tempered fifths are miraculously exactly what they so diligently learned for equal temperament in their normal bearings octave!
+Well, if they have to narrow six fifths twice as much as their beloved ones in equal temperament, all they need do is drop down an octave, and the beat speeds of the tempered fifths are miraculously exactly what they so diligently learned for Equal Temperament in their normal bearings octave!

 Confused?
 Don’t worry: While Vallotti is a little more work than the previous temperaments, it’s well worth the extra effort.
 Here is one way you could go about it (and in the expectation that your colleagues are arriving after lunch for some pleasant music making, let’s do this one from the a' so we don’t get them offside right from the beginning):